-Moxa V3200 Series computers only provide one account in sudo group by default because it is intended for the system integrator to customize and build their applications on top.
+The V3000 Series computers only provide one account in the sudo group by default because it is intended for the system integrator to customize and build their applications on top.

 The system integrator shall be responsible for setting the appropriate permissions to roles and user accounts to enforce the concept of least privilege.